tddfellow/tddfellow.github.io/source/about-me/index.markdown

 #### Courses

 * Finished Scrum Master course
-* Finished Fred George's Object-Oriented bootcamp
+* Finished Fred George's Object-Oriented Bootcamp
 * Finished Fred George's Microservices workshop

 #### Learnings

 * I have become much more social
-* It is great to be able to "shoot two birds with one stone", i.e.: do your job successfully and by doing it contribute to Open-Source
+* It is great to be able to "shoot two birds with one stone," i.e., do your job successfully and by doing it contribute to Open-Source
 * There is nothing to fear in public speaking.
 If you have something you want to share - share it with your co-workers, gather feedback, make a